qutech/qupulse/doc/source/learners_guide.rst

 Setup an experiment
 ^^^^^^^^^^^^^^^^^^^

-This section is under construction.
-There is currently an outdated example :ref:`/examples/_HardwareSetup.ipynb`
+This process is not fully documented yet. qupulse gives you tools for very flexible setup configurations.
+However, there is an example setup with Zurich Instruments devices in :ref:`/examples/04ZurichInstrumentsSetup.ipynb`.